MystenLabs/sui/SECURITY.md

 ## Impacts in Scope

-The following impacts are accepted within this bug bounty program--please refer to [Sui's Immunefi Bug Bounty Program Page](https://immunefi.com/bounty/sui/) for an official and up-to-date listing.
+The following impacts are accepted within this bug bounty program--refer to [Sui's Immunefi Bug Bounty Program Page](https://immunefi.com/bounty/sui/) for an official and up-to-date listing.
 All other impacts are considered out-of-scope and ineligible for payout.